SvenWollinger/ZipMeUp/README.md

-includeConfig | Include the json Config file named "ZipMeUpConfig.json" includeLog | Include a log of what was done named "ZipMeUpLog.log" log | Log whats happening in the console formatOutput | Replace %dd%, %mm% etc with data of time and date input | List of files/folders to add to the input list output | List of files/folders to add to the output list
+includeConfig | Include the json Config file named "ZipMeUpConfig.json" includeLog | Include a log of what was done named "ZipMeUpLog.log" log | Log whats happening in the console formatOutput | Replace %dd%, %mm% etc with data of time and date (DD, MM, YYYY for dates, lowercase for time) input | List of files/folders to add to the input list output | List of files/folders to add to the output list